MrRare96/simplelogin/README.md

 UPDATE 19-10-14:
 +prepared sql statements added, works perfectly now, its much safer I guess.
 Also form's now need to be verified by the scripts before the form can send stuff to the scripts, which makes spamming harder using forms from outside.
 So: SAFER!
++re coded some parts to make it a bit cleaner, using poop(php object orientated programming) for the first time, which makes me proud even if its bad.

 Future Features: